 If you really want to be alone, take the Potash Road from Moab and, once you leave the pavement onto the gravel, you will be able to get to the White Rim without meeting another vehicle.
 Stop anywhere along the way for a solitary view of the Colorado River a thousand feet below or the massive cliffs and dry creek beds through which you will be driving.
 (See my 11-minute scary video of the White Rim Road here.)

 Again, this is a hikers’ mecca and the trails that skirt the cliffs 200 feet above Lake Superior will be busy with adventurers.

-But, if you drive east from the town of Munising along the shoreline, you will find the less traveled county road H-58 that is perched on the dunes and wanders through the deep forests above the lake connecting scenic overlooks with rustic campgrounds.
-Hike to Au Sable Point Lighthouse and see a scant few other wanderers, and visit Sable Falls alone on your way to a campsite at the little village of Grand Marais or one of several national forest campgrounds that are carved out of the deep woods.
+But, if you drive east from the town of Munising along the shoreline, you will find the less traveled county road H-58 that wanders through the forests above the lake connecting scenic overlooks with rustic campgrounds.
+Hike to Au Sable Point Lighthouse and see a scant few other wanderers, and linger at Sable Falls on your way to a campsite at the little village of Grand Marais or one of several national forest campgrounds that are carved out of the deep woods.

 So, there are lots of locations where one can be alone, but sometimes they are difficult to find.
 These are just a few of the sites I have found… and now you know about them too.

 3 thoughts on “Life’s a Trip – When You Are Alone”